RobinChemnitz/temporal_inferring/README.md

 # temporal_inferring
 This repository contains the code associated to the paper 'Romanization of ancient Tunisia: Inferring temporal activation of the Roman road network' by [AUTHORS].
 It contains the algorithm to compute the activation probability of road-segments from a given input database, the verification of the results using a milestone database and the sensitivity/stability analysis of the method.

-### On the position datatype

 ## Program structure

 #### main.py
 This is the intended entry point of the program.
 From here one can load data-sets, execute the algorithm and generate output images.
-It is important to initializ the settings before any computation, see `settings.py`.
+It is important to initialize the settings before any computation, see `settings.py`.

 #### settings.py
 The main purpose of this module is to store global variables of the program like thenumber of cities, milestones etc. This information needs to be initialized before any computation.
 This is either done automatically by processing the data using `data_ready.py` and `network_construction.py` or by calling `setting.init_from_storage()` if the processed data is already in the Storage folder.
+Additionally, `storage.py` contains the functions to convert geographical coordinates to the complex datatype, see section *On the position datatype*.

 #### data.reader.py
-This is the first module that needs to be called when a new city-/milestone-database (see Section **Input**) is provided.
+This is the first module that needs to be called when a new city-/milestone-database (see section **Input**) is provided.
 The processed data will be saved into the Storage folder and the information on the cities/milestones in `settings.py` is updated.
 This module does not handle the input of the road-map, which is handled by `network_construction.py` instead.

 #### network_construction.py
 This module reads the coarse image of the road map and generates a network from it that contains the cities.
 Hence, the city-database must already be processed in the Storage folder.